91bytes/native-cross-ios/CONTRIBUTING.md

 ## Feature parity with Android

-New features will not be merged until also added to [Hotwire Native Android](https://github.com/hotwired/hotwire-native-android).
+New features will not be merged until also added to [Native Cross Android](https://github.com/NativeCrossd/NativeCross-native-android).

 This does not apply to bugs that only appear on iOS.